 Measurements by the Huygens probe have resulted in this image being presented as a 'true color' sampling of the terrain viewed on the way down (left) finally landing on a gravelly region apparantly subject to periodic flooding and obtaining repeated scans of the same narrow close up (right) whose colors I bring to rough conformity with the other image.
-If one were standing there the scene would be at a light level comparable to full Moon, with the colors accordingly muted.
+If one were standing there the scene would be at a light level comparable to 1000 full Moons.

 If one could strip away the clouds and atmosphere of Titan the exposed surface mught appear something like this extrapolated from measurements from a small region by the Huygens probe as presented above.
 The wavelengths used for these global views are well apart from visual bands so the tentative nature of such a presentation is obvious.

 Uranus (left) is a pale sky blue gray, with an albedo averaging 0.5. , as suggested by the treatment of this image.Upon occasion white clouds are seen across the planet.